mohammadtzs/ethereum-optimism.github.io/README.md

 1. Follow the instructions below to create a PR that would [add your token to the list](#adding-a-token-to-the-list).
 2. Wait for a reviewer to kick off the [automated checks](#automated-checks).
-3. After the automated checks pass and a reviewer approves the PR, then it will automatically be merged.
+3. After the automated checks pass and a reviewer approves the PR, then it will automatically be merged..

 **Note:** The standard bridge does *not* support certain ERC-20 configurations: